What is Chlamydia?

 Testing for Chlamydia is simple too.
 When you visit your GP or local sexual health clinic to get tested for the infection, you simply have to do a self-swab test to collect some fluid from the penis or vagina and then this is tested for the presence of the bacteria.

 Because it’s a self swab test anyway, this means it’s perfectly suitable to test at home.
-You can buy our Chlamydia testing kit without a prescription, and get instant and reliable results from the comfort of your own home.
+You can buy a chlamydia testing kit without a prescription, and get instant and reliable results from the comfort of your own home.